phpro/grumphp/doc/tasks/mago/analyzer.md

 *Type: bool*

 Disable built-in PHP and library stubs for analysis.
 By default, the analyzer uses stubs for built-in PHP functions and popular libraries to provide accurate type information.
 Disabling this may result in more reported issues when external symbols can't be resolved.

-**staged**

-*Type: bool*

-Only analyze files that are staged in git.
-Designed for git pre-commit hooks.
-Fails if not in a git repository.

 **retain-codes**